fbaptiste/astro-blog/PixInsightStreamDeckMac/article.md

 For example, if your shortcut name has a space in it, you will need to replace spaces with the characters `%20` in your URL

-As an example, if your shortcut name is `PixInsight BlurXTerminator, you'll need to specify the URL this way:
+As an example, if your shortcut name is `PixInsight BlurXTerminator`, you'll need to specify the URL this way:
 ```
 shortcuts://run-shortcut?name=PixInsight%20BlurXTerminator
 ```